nikit-cpp/tomcat-cgi/readme.txt

 I run it in IntelliJ IDEA

-0) Open $CATALINA_HOME/conf/web.xml
-Uncomment servlet containing "org.apache.catalina.servlets.CGIServlet"

-1) Chech that you Linux can execute web/WEB-INF/cgi/hi-perl.cgi if no, type chmod +x web/WEB-INF/cgi/hi-perl.cgi
+1) Chech that your Linux can execute web/WEB-INF/cgi/hi-perl.cgi if no, type chmod +x web/WEB-INF/cgi/hi-perl.cgi